mattyoung101/tamara/papers/proposal_draft/proposal_draft.typ

 TaMaRa may be used to design defence systems.
 This is not considered a significant ethical issue.

-= Conclusion
+// = Conclusion
-In this draft proposal, I have presented the plan and literature background for TaMaRa, an automated triple modular redundancy EDA flow for Yosys.
+// In this draft proposal, I have presented the plan and literature background for TaMaRa, an automated triple

-#TODO("")
+// modular redundancy EDA flow for Yosys.

 #pagebreak()
 = References